censorship-no-archive/ceno1/doc/threatModel.md

 use a private SSK – Signed Subspace Key ( https://wiki.freenetproject.org/SSK )
-– for inserting bundles, portal feeds, information for establishing secure signaling channels, etc. This key is included in the .CENO/bridge.properties file in Signal and Master/RSS-Insertion bridges.
+– for inserting bundles, portal feeds, information for establishing secure signaling channels, etc. This key is included in the .CENO/bridge.properties file in Signal and Master/RSS-Insertion Bridges.

 If an adversary gets access to that private key, she will be able to insert content that would be discoverable with the Insertion Authority's public